nskinkel/oppy/README.md

 ###Warning
-`oppy` is provided in the hope it will be useful, however **oppy will NOT provide strong anonymity**. `oppy` is just a prototype: it's not very well tested yet, and it makes a number of simplifications (see: simplifications.md).
+`oppy` is provided in the hope it will be useful, however **oppy will NOT provide strong anonymity**. `oppy` is just a prototype: it's not very well tested yet, and it makes a number of simplifications.

 If you need strong anonymity, please use the
 [official Tor software](https://www.torproject.org/download/download-easy.html)